bomboloni-67/Agoracloud_Analytics_2/README.md

-# AgoraCloud Analytics AI Engine
+# Azura Cloud AI(ACA)

-AgoraCloud is a high-performance analytics platform that bridges the gap between raw data and actionable insights.
-It features a dual-interface system: **Natural Language "Ask Data" discovery** and **High-fidelity QS Dashboards**, all secured via custom JWT authentication.
+Azura Cloud is a high-performance analytics platform that bridges the gap between raw data and actionable insights.
+It features a multi-interface system: **Natural Language "Ask Data" discovery**, **High-fidelity Dashboards**, and **Data stories from data visuals** all secured via custom JWT authentication.

 ## Architecture